Open-Attestation/adr/issuing_using_did.md

 ![Overview](./assets/issuing_using_did/overview.png)

-The proposed solution is to allow DID's to be used a terminal identifier in OA viewers.
+The proposed solution is to allow DID to be used a terminal identifier in OA viewers.

 ![Extending terminal identifiers](./assets/issuing_using_did/terminal_identifiers.png)